 lifting (themselves up), despising, turning (their backs), abasing (themselves), succoring, imparting, feeding, suffering (for Christ's sake), looking forward, retaining (a remission of their sins), being filled (with great joy).

 Those who lift themselves up contrast nicely with those who abase themselves.
-Lifting and turning: Approached metaphorically by the poor--these could be lesser judges or the like, who sit at the gate--they stand to show their glitter and glory and despite, then turn and walk away.
-Maybe they do not stand as tall as they think.
-Thus they turn and slink away.
-But all the needy see is Total rejection.
+Lifting themselves up and turning--Who are these?
+Approached by the poor--these could be lesser judges or the like, who sit at the gate--they stand to show their glitter and glory, and despite, then turn and walk away.
+Maybe they do not stand as tall as they think; thus they turn and slink away.
+But all the needy see is total rejection.
 Fast comes the sinking feeling in the stomach.
 There were great lamentations among the people, for these were not street beggars, but those about to perish--the orphans of war.

 The verbal train also shows that feeding and clothing the poor is never going to be sufficient--the burden will be too great: for the poor ye have always with you--which also means that help from most members of society is never forthcoming.
 Looking forward is the only solution.
 So the verbs continue: looking forward while yet serving, and serving so unceasingly that the heart is ever more and more being filled with great and greater joy, as we all await both the salvation of the poor and the all-rectifying resurrection of the dead by the will and power and deliverance of Jesus Christ.